-Óbuda University Institute of Mechatronics and Vehicle Engineering Donát Bánki Faculty of Mechanical and Safety Engineering Subject name and Neptun-code: Automatic Flight Control Systems of the Unmanned Aerial Vehicles (UAV) Credit points of the Subject: 3 Full time and part time training.
-Spring Semester of the Academic year of 2015/16.
+Tun time training, spring semester of the Academic year of 2017/2016.
 Course available at: BSc and MSc in Mechatronics, BSc and MSc in Mechanical Engineering.
-Lectured Supervised by: Prof. Dr. Róbert SZABOLCSI Prof. Dr. Róbert SZABOLCSI by: Requirements of the course: (Neptun Codes) Lab: 0 Lessons per week: Theory: 1 Practice (in Auditorium): 1 Consultation: 0 Level of exam: Practice mark (p) The Syllabus Aim: to give an overview about civil and public applications of the UAV and UAS with emphasis on necessity of the automatic flight control of the UAV improving flight safety.
+Supervised by: Prof. Dr. Róbert SZABOLCSI Lectured by: Prof. Dr. Róbert SZABOLCSI Requirements of the course: (Neptun Codes) Lessons per week: Theory: 1 Practice (in Au ditorium): 1 Lab: 0 Consultation: 0 Level of exam: Practice mark (p)

+The Syllabus

+Aim: to give an overview about civil and public applications of the UAV and UAS with emphasis on necessity of the automatic flight control of the UAV improving flight safety.

 Topics: History of the powered flight.
 Airplanes, helicopters, drones and UAVs.
-Basics of flight mechanics of the rigidbody aircraft.
+Basics of flight mechanics of the rigid-body aircraft.
 Coordinate systems used in flight mechanics and flight dynamics.
 Equations of motion of the rigid-body aircraft.
 Translational motion of the UAV.
 Rotational motion of the UAV.
 Dynamic models of the aircraft: SISO-, and MIMO-models.
 Static and dynamic stability problems of the UAV.
 Automatic flight control systems of the UAVs.
 Position control of the UAVs.
 Flight path control of the UAVs.
 Speed control of the UAV.
 Analysis of the closed loop automatic flight control systems of the UAV: reference signal tracking and noise attenuation ability.
 Controller synthesis for UAV closed loop automatic flight control systems.
-Schedule and Requirements

 Schedule and Requirements Weeks 1.
-Introduction to the subject.
+Registration week.
+2. Introduction to the subject.
 Syllabus overview.
 Requirements of the course.
 Flight history of the powered flight.
 Airplanes, helicopters, drones and UAVs.
-2. Control forces and control moments generated by control surfaces.
+3. Control forces and control moments generated by control surfaces.
 Thrust vectoring technology.
 Aircraft airframe, propulsion systems, and avionics.
-3. Civil and public applications of the UAV and UAS.
+4. Civil and public applications of the UAV and UAS.
 Basics of flight mechanics of the rigid-body aircraft.
-4. Coordinate systems used in flight mechanics and flight dynamics.
+5. Coordinate systems used in flight mechanics and flight dynamics.
 Equations of motion of the rigid-body aircraft.
 Translational motion of the UAV.
 Rotational motion of the UAV.
-5. Test Paper N 0 1.
 6. Dynamic models of the aircraft: SISO-, and MIMO-models.
 Static and dynamic stability problems of the UAV.
-Flying and handling qualities of the UAVs.
+7. Flying and handling qualities of the UAVs.
 Dynamic performances of the UAVs.
-7. Automatic flight control systems of the UAVs.
+8. Automatic flight control systems of the UAVs.
 Position control of the UAVs.
 Roll angle control systems, tracking problem analysis and disturbance attenuation evaluation.
-8. Pitch angle control systems, tracking problem analysis and disturbance attenuation.
+9. Pitch angle control systems, tracking problem analysis and disturbance attenuation.
 Directional angle control systems, tracking problem analysis and disturbance attenuation evaluation.
-9. Test Paper N 0 2.
 10. UAV flight path control.
 UAV height control systems.
 11. UAV speed control system.
 12. Modern ground control stations.
 Unmanned Aerial Systems.
 Modern automatic flight control systems technologies of the UAV.
 13 Fly-by-Wire systems.
 Active Control Technology of the UAV.
 Control Configured UAVs.
-14. Test Paper N 0 3.
-15. Closing the Course.
-Improving.
-Evaluating.
-Marking.
+14. Test Paper writing and test evaluation.
+15. Writing/Retaking the test.
+Gaining signature and practice mark.

-All main areas of the course are evaluated by test papers.
-The course is successfully executed if and only if all 3 test papers are marked with grades higher than 2.
-If there is any grade of 'Unsatisfactory' (Grade 1), or if there is any test paper is not written one, the student must be cleared from the course.
+All main areas of the course are evaluated by a single test paper.
+The course is successfully executed if and only if the test paper is evaluated with grade higher than Grade2 ('Satisfactory').
+If the test is written and failed, and Grade 1 ('Unsatisfactory') is provided, the signature must be denied.
+If the test paper is the not written one, the student must be cancelled from the course.

-To improve: If there is any test paper evaluated as 'Unsatisfactory', the student must be provided 2 occasions to improve.
+To improve: If the test paper is evaluated with Grade1 'Unsatisfactory', the student must be provided 2 occasions to improve.
 The 15th lecture is also among those of available for improving.